Nibo: Traditional institutions

 Nibo operates rotational governance.
-The traditional stool, Ezeike (title derives from the Igbo words "Eze" meaning king and "Ike" meaning mighty, thus translating to "High or Mighty King" which is held for life, rotates among the four villages, though this was not always the case.
-There had been some dispute over who was the unified traditional ruler of Nibo (referred to as 'Ezeike') between Umuanum and Ezeawulu villages.
-The leader of Ezeawulu village was Oke Ezekwe/Ezekwem from Umuka while that of Umuanum was Nnama Orjiakor-Ele from Umuenechi.
+The traditional stool, which is held for life, rotates among the four villages, though this was not always the case.
+There has been some dispute over who was the first traditional ruler (referred to as 'Ezeike') of Nibo between Umuanum and Ezeawulu villages.
+The ruler of Ezeawulu village was Oke Ezekwe/Ezekwem from Umuka while that of Umuanum was Nnama Orjiakor-Ele from Umuenechi.

-Nnama Orjiakor Ele was the ruler of Nibo before the coming of the British and was granted a Royal Warrant in 1896 by Queen Victoria of United Kingdom of Great Britain and Ireland together with other southern Paramount rulers such as Onyeama of Eke, Ojiako Ezenne of Adazi, Kodilinye of Obosi, Onwurah of Awka, Obi of Onitsha, Agwuna of NRI and Ukpo.
+Nnama Orjiakor Eleh was the ruler of Nibo before the coming of the British and was granted a Royal Warrant in 1896 by Queen Victoria of Britain together with other southern Paramount rulers such as Onyeama of Eke, Ojiako Ezenne of Adazi, Kodilinye of Obosi, Onwurah of Awka, Obi of Onitsha, Agwuna of NRI and Ukpo.
 Nnama was appointed the President of Awka Customary Court of Appeal (1898–1945), He also served as a Judge in the Provincial Court of Appeal for Onitsha Colonial Residency covering the Niger Provinces (what is now known as Anambra and Enugu States).
-Nnama was deputy judge in the Omenuko Court presided by notorious colonial resistance leader, Okoli Ijoma (a merchant warlord with deep ties to Aro people, who imposed his own court system using militia force and Ibini Ukpabi deity - long juju - reverence) ruling over the old Awka province involving over 100 towns.
+Nnama was deputy judge in the Omenuko Court presided by the legendary Okoli Ijoma ruling over the old Awka province involving over 100 towns.
 He was from Umuanum village, which was at war with Ezeawulu and Ezekwe over the rulership of Nibo.
 After decades of war, peace finally prevailed when Nnama and Ezekwe decided that Nnama's eldest son, Orji Joshua Nnama and Ezekwe's eldest daughter Mgbafor Selina Ezekwe should marry.
-This appeared to be the best resolution, uniting both villages, at which point Nnama Orjiakor-Ele remained as Ezeike (high king) of Nibo till his death in 1945.
+This appeared to be the best resolution, uniting both villages, at which point Nnama Orjiakor remained as ruler of Nibo till his death in 1945.

 Upon the death of Nnama Orjiakor, his son Prince Joshua Nnama chose to pass over the throne to pursue his Christian work as a missionary in SE Nigeria.
 His son GCD Nnama was then given the throne.
-However, proper ceremonial rights were not done for many years.
+However, unfortunately, proper ceremonial rights were not done for many years.
 Nibo was thus officially without a ruler till the town decided to vote and pass the rule rotating rulership among the villages to make the process fair.
 Prior to that time, Nibo never had rotational governance.
-Onwuegbune from Umuanum Village the next in seniority was crowned in the 1970s, and upon his death, Dr. Sir Eze Ugonwanne M.C.
-Ngene from Ifite village ascended the throne, after which the traditional stool would move to Ezeoye village, continuing the rotational order.
+Onwuegbune from Umuanum Village the next in seniority was crowned in the 1970s, and upon his death Micheal C. Ngene from Ifite village ascended the throne and is currently the Ezeike of Nibo.
+Upon his death, the traditional stool will move to Ezeoye village, continuing the rotational order.